inspircd/docs/docs/3/breaking-changes.md

 - The default for `<config:format>` has changed from `compat` to `xml`.
 If you have not set this value then you will need to set it to `compat` or switch all C-style `\` escapes to XML-style `&entity;` escapes.

+- The `channels/ignore-noctcp` oper privilege is now required in order to send a CTCP to a channel with the `T` (noctcp) mode set.

+- The `channels/restricted-create` oper privilege is now required in order to create channels if the restrictchans module is loaded.

+- The `users/ignore-commonchans` oper privilege is now required in order to send a message to a user with the `c` (deaf_commonchan) mode set without sharing common channels.

+- The `users/ignore-noctcp` oper privilege is now required in order to send a CTCP to a user with the `T` (u_noctcp) mode set.

+- The `users/ignore-privdeaf` oper privilege is now required in order to message a user with the `D` (privdeaf) mode set.

 - The `users/samode-usermodes` oper privilege is now required in order to change the user modes of other users with `/SAMODE`.

+- The `users/sajoin-others` oper privilege is now required in order to `/SAJOIN` users other than themselves.

 - `<cloak:key>` must now be at least 30 characters long.
 If your cloaking key is shorter than this you should define a stronger one in your `<cloak>` tag.
 You can define a second `<cloak>` tag with your old key to be used as a backup to avoid breaking any existing bans.

 - `<disabled>` has been moved from the core to the new disable module.
 All you will need to do in order to upgrade is to load this module.
+The oper privileges `servers/use-disabled-commands` and `servers/use-disabled-modes` are now required in order for opers to bypass the disable module settings.

 - `<gnutls:cafile>` is now relative to the config directory.
 Generally all you will need to do in order to upgrade is remove `conf/` from the path.